tweedegolf/storage-abstraction/README.md

 const signedUrl = getFileAsURL("bucketName", "fileName", { useSignedUrl: true });
 ```

-Note that this doesn't work for the backblaze and the local adapter.
+Note that this doesn't work for the Backblaze and the local adapter.

 For the local adapter you can use the key `withoutDirectory`: